St Mary's Church, Great Yarmouth

 St Mary's Church is a Roman Catholic Parish church in Great Yarmouth, Norfolk.
 It is situated on Regent Road in the centre of the town.
 It was originally built by the Society of Jesus in the late 1840s and it is now administered by the Diocese of East Anglia.
 The architect was Joseph John Scoles who also designed the Anglican St Mary's church in the Southtown area of Great Yarmouth and it is a Grade II* listed building.

+It is listed on the Heritage at Risk Register with a Priority Grade of F, indicating that a repair scheme is in progress and, where applicable, an end use or user has been identified, or that the building is functionally redundant, with a new use agreed but not yet implemented.

 History

 Foundation

 In 1824, the Jesuits started a mission in the town for the Catholics of the area.
 It began under a Fr Tate.
 Originally, he purchased a house and warehouse in the town for the congregation to worship in.
 However, by 1841, the congregation had become too numerous and a new larger location had to be sought.
 Fr Tate's replacement, Fr Lopez, bought the land for St Mary's and construction started in 1848.